hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `poi` | [`SharedData.FavoritePoi`](#favorite-poi)| Favorite POI to create |

-- Create a new favorite station.
+:material-arrow-right: Create a new favorite station.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func addFavoriteStation(_ station: SharedData.FavoriteStation) -> Bool